pappasam/serdelicacy/README.md

 4. No inherited, non-standard types. dataclasses, NamedTuples, and other standard Python types are bread and butter
 5. Editor support: I like my autocompletion, so I jump through lots of hoops to make this library compatible with Jedi
 6. Handle [optional properties](https://www.typescriptlang.org/docs/handbook/interfaces.html#optional-properties) with a domain-specific `serdelicacy.OptionalProperty`
 7. Provide option to automatically convert primitive types, but avoid converting ambiguous types (`Union`, `TypeVar`, etc).
-Handle of `Optional` and `serdelicacy.OptionalProperty`
+Handle `Optional` and `serdelicacy.OptionalProperty`
 8. Require no 3rd party dependencies; Python 3.8+

 ## Installation